Skip to content

 source /opt/ros/jazzy/setup.bash # or humble

-Step 2: Launch the perception agents:
+Step 2: Launch the perception services:

-python -m rai_perception.scripts.run_perception_agents
+python -m rai_perception.scripts.run_perception_services

 Step 3: In a different terminal (remember to source ROS2 first), run the example client: